Complex non-Markovian dynamics and the dual role of astrocytes in Alzheimer's disease development and propagation: Results and Discussions

 We apply the same formula (\ref{ACF}) to find the regions' average damage profile.
-Due to the non-uniform distributions of the toxic tau proteins, the damage profile for each region is different.
+The damage profile for each region is different because of the non-uniform distributions of the toxic tau proteins.
 The region corresponding to the maximum toxic concentration is damaged first, then the region with the second-highest concentration, and so on.
-Figure \ref{fig:fig10} shows the neuronal damage propagation for both non-fractional and fractional models.
-In the results, the damage dynamics are shown till $t=400$ (non-dimensional time), but we observe that the required time to damage each region in the brain for the fractional model is higher compared to the non-fractional model.
-Hence, the memory effect takes a longer time to damage the brain cell.
+Figure \ref{fig:fig8} shows the node-wise neuronal damage propagation for non-fractional and fractional models.
+In the results, the damage dynamics are shown till $t = 400$ (non-dimensional time), but we have observed that the required time to damage each region in the brain for the fractional model is higher than the non-fractional model.
+Hence, the memory effect takes longer to damage the brain cells.